-3.09 The floor load from overhead cable distribution systems and lights does not exceed 25 psf.
+3.10 The floor load from overhead cable distribution systems and lights does not exceed 25 psf.
 This is allocated 20 psf for system CDSs and 5 psf for via CDSs.
 In nonearthquake areas, system and via CDSs and lights are generally supported by the frames below.
-Over partially equipped lineups, they shall be supported by floor-mounted stanchions.
+Over partially equipped lineups they shall be supported by floor mounted stanchions.
 Over unequipped areas, via CDSs shall be supported by stanchions or from the ceiling.
-In Zone 4 earthquake areas, via cDSs in earthquake areas are frame supported, as in nonearthquake areas.
+In earthquake areas, all via cabling shall be ceiling-supported and braced.
+All system CDSs in earthquake areas are frame-supported, as in nonearthquake areas.

-3.10 The principal floor plan for the equipment frame area is shown in Fig. 2.
+3.11 The principal floor plan for the equipment frame area is shown in Fig. 2.
 The majority of equipment in the area is designed to be maintained and operated in this or similar floor layouts.
 If an MCS is used in the area, process coolers are to be located in the column rows over an unused cable hole.
 If an MCS is not used, that space is available for other telephone equipment.

-3.11 Nonstandard equipment or exceptional operating requirements will occasionally dictate exceptional floor plans in the equipment frame area.
+3.12 Nonstandard equipment or exceptional operating requirements will occasionally dictate exceptional floor plans in the equipment frame area.
 Such plans should be avoided because they tend to complicate and disrupt central office planning and design and often result in wasteful use of space and services.
 Therefore, most equipment frames will be located in such lineups as shown in Fig. 2.